hertel-isip/hello-world/README.md

 Hubot here, I like Node.js and Coffeescript.
 I've had tacos on the moon and find them far superior to Earth tacos.

+I added some more lines to the readme file.